Malmstrom Pharmacy

 Activation for NEW Prescriptions

-- Skip the line with Q-Anywhere!
+- Skip the line with Q-Anywhere! (guide below).
 To use this service, scan the QR code or text the phrase “Get in Line” to 833-504-8284.
-Select the hyperlink to be directed to the website and follow the prompt.
-Prescriptions will be ready at 2 p.m. the next duty day (minimal manning days/family days require an extra 24-hour processing time).
+Select the blue hyperlink to be directed to the website and follow the prompt.
+A pharmacy team member will respond when time permits.

 - In person activation: Scan your ID card at one of the pharmacy kiosks and wait for your ticket number to be called.
-Prescriptions will be ready the same day (aside from special order medications).
+Prescriptions will be ready same day (aside from special order medications).
+Please note, if we will be unable to complete your request due to the end of the day, it will be ready the next duty day and we will inform you upon check in at the window.

 Prescription Refills